 3. What do I need to register for the MCAT?

-You will also need a valid government-issued ID to register.
+You will need to create an AAMC account, a government-issued ID, and a credit card to register for the MCAT.
 Make sure to use the same ID when you register in the test center on the day of the exam.

 4. When does registration for the MCAT test dates open?